sshyran/shyran.net/README.md

 **I am Independent Contractor (i.c.), ISV, System Administrator, Microsoft Insider & Developer Program member from Ukraine.**

-I currently Develop and Manage Code for @Shyran-Systems.

 Some recent activities may be found at my [GitHub Profile](https://github.com/sshyran).

 I use GitHub and Azure to Code, Host & Deliver content to my clients (B2C).